dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

   )
 )
 ```
-Here the module `$m` imports an individual function, but whole instances can be
+In this example, the module `$m` imports an individual function, but whole
-imported just as well:
+instances can be imported just as well:
 ```wasm
 (module
   (type $I (instance